Areas we regulate

 In relation to both heavy and light rail the CRR is required to ensure that operator understands and effectively manages the risk to safety associated with its activities.
 This is achieved in three ways.

 Firstly, they are required to have a safety management system (SMS) approved by the CRR.
-Principally, this must document how they will identify, control and manage risk associated with their business.
+This document shows how they will identify, control and manage risk associated with their business.
 It should also document how it will manage its staff’s competence, its internal auditing, its emergency preparedness etc.

 Secondly, they are required to submit applications to the CRR if it wishes to bring into operation any new or significantly altered rolling stock or infrastructure.
 CRR Inspectors will review such applications and must issue a ‘Letter of Acceptance’ before any new or significantly altered rolling stock or infrastructure may be brought into operation.